mpoulshock/QuantitativeRealism/README.md

 1. Does the abstract model say anything meaningful about historical power struggles?
 1. What is the nature of the current world power structure?

-This project uses the Wolfram Language and C++ to explore these questions.
+The project uses the Wolfram Language and C++ to investigate these questions.

 ## More Information